 “All we like sheep have gone astray; we have turned—every one—to his own way;”

-Our biggest problem in all of life is that you have betrayed God.
+Our biggest problem in all of life is that we have betrayed God.
 You rightly deserve eternal punishment because the God whom you have betrayed is infinitely holy and worthy of all worship.
-Therefore all your other problems are as nothing compared to the fact that one day you will stand before God in judgment.
-As we try and follow the 613 commandments of the Torah or the inclinations of our conscience, we see more clearly how sinful our hearts are.
+Therefore all your other problems are nothing compared to the fact that one day you will stand before God in judgment.
+As we try to follow the 613 commandments of the Torah or the inclinations of our conscience, we see more clearly how sinful our hearts are.

 “Behold, the Lord’s hand is not shortened, that it cannot save, or his ear dull, that it cannot hear; but your iniquities have made a separation between you and your God, and your sins have hidden his face from you so that he does not hear.”